selimslab/selimslab.github.io/_NOTES/social-sciences/politics/look-down-and-around.md

 ...

 Because you are human beings you are going to meet failure.
 You are going to meet disappointment, injustice, betrayal, and irreparable loss.
-You will find you’re weak where you thought yourself strong.
-You’ll work for possessions and then find they possess you.
+You will find you're weak where you thought yourself strong.
+You'll work for possessions and then find they possess you.
 You will find yourself -- as I know you already have -- in dark places, alone, and afraid.

 ...

-I’m talking about society, the so-called man’s world of institutionalized competition, aggression, violence, authority, and power.
+I'm talking about society, the so-called man's world of institutionalized competition, aggression, violence, authority, and power.

 ...